science-engineering-art/sherlock/README.md

 ### Windows

-From the root directory run in a terminal the following,
+From the root directory run in a terminal,

 ```shell
 cd src